CalcBucket.com

 "Compound interest is the most powerful force in personal finance.
 Understanding how your investments grow over time helps you make informed decisions about your financial future."

 Compound interest is interest earned on both the initial principal and the accumulated interest from previous periods.
-Unlike simple interest, compound interest grows exponentially over time, making it a powerful wealth-building tool.
+Unlike simple interest, compound interest grows exponentially over time, making it the most powerful wealth-building tool available to individual investors.

 Key Components of Compound Interest